goreleaser/goreleaser/docs/120-homebrew.md

   # Default is empty.
   description: "Software to create fast and easy drum rolls."

+  # Setting this will prevent goreleaser to actually try to commit the updated
+  # formula - instead, the formula file will be stored on the dist folder only,
+  # leaving the responsibility of publishing it to the user.
+  skip_upload: true

   # Packages your package depends on.
   dependencies:
     - git